rweldzius/PSC7475_S2025/README.md

 | Exams | 30% |
 | Final Project | 20% |

-You will use Blackboard for submission of the various assignments throughout the semester.
+You will use  for submission of the various assignments throughout the semester.

 **Bump-up policy**: I reserve the right to “bump up” the grades of students who have made valuable contributions to the course in the lecture, tutorials, or discussion/CampusWire.
 This also applies to students who show tremendous progress and growth over the semester.